yuriysydor1991/companys-interview-task-4barch-images/README.md

 cmake --build . --target Doxygen-doc
 ```

-Which in turn will generate the `doc/CppAppTemplate-html` directory (already added to the `.gitignore` file) which will contain the HTML-type documentation.
-In order to open and examine generated documentation open the `doc/CppAppTemplate-html/index.html` file.
-The `CppAppTemplate-html` directory name will change if changed default executable name for the project by setting a new value for the `PROJECT_BINARY_NAME` variable in the root `CMakeLists.txt` or the `DOXYGEN_OUT_HTML_NAME` which in turn set the whole name for the directory.
+Which in turn will generate the `doc/barch-encoder-html` directory (already added to the `.gitignore` file) which will contain the HTML-type documentation.
+In order to open and examine generated documentation open the `doc/barch-encoder-html/index.html` file.
+The `barch-encoder-html` directory name will change if changed default executable name for the project by setting a new value for the `PROJECT_BINARY_NAME` variable in the root `CMakeLists.txt` or the `DOXYGEN_OUT_HTML_NAME` which in turn set the whole name for the directory.

 The `doc/Doxyfile.in` file contains all available Doxygen configuration parameters which may be changed in order to change the documentation output.